 We will keep your personal data only as long as is necessary for the purpose(s) for which it was collected.
 If we need to keep information for a specific period we will let you know, but most of the retention periods for each purpose are set out in the University’s Records Retention Schedules.

 Data will be securely destroyed when no longer required.
 Note that some information about former students will be held indefinitely – see Alumni privacy notice for further details.

 We are required to identify, and inform you, of the ‘lawful basis’ we rely on to process your personal data.
 The lawful bases are set out in Article 6 of the GDPR, and at least one of these must apply in order for us to be able to use personal data.

-As the University is classed as a public authority, much of what we do with student data in particular is covered by the ‘public task’ lawful basis (Article 6(1)(e) of the GDPR).
+As the University is classed as a public authority, much of what we do with student data in particular is covered by the ‘public task’ lawful basis (Article 6(1)(e) of the UK GDPR).
 However, sometimes we may rely on others, and we’ve added some information below on two of the lawful bases.

 ABOUT 'LEGITIMATE INTERESTS'

 The University will, where appropriate and allowed by law, rely on ‘legitimate interests’ as a lawful basis for handling personal data.
 If we’ve told you that our use of your personal data is required for either the University’s or another body’s legitimate interests, here’s a bit more detail about what that means.

 In this case, ‘Legitimate Interests’ means the interests of the University in how we conduct and manage our activities.
 For example, we have a legitimate interest in successfully attracting and enrolling students.
 It may also refer to the interest of a third party organisation, or the person whose data we are processing.